 Too soon however did he feel himself being shaken back into reality and he groaned in annoyance.
 “S-Stop…” he moaned under his breath.
 “It’s only been a few minutes…”

 “Well, you wouldn’t wake up.”
 Nayleen reasoned with a shrug.
-“Brought ya apples!”
+“Look!
+I brought ya apples!”
 She said, holding two up in her hand.

 Sairek squinted at her.
 “It’s only been a few minutes… would prefer sleep, first.”